Search Keywords, Wine, Producers, Distributors

 Domaine la Garrigue

-European Cellars has worked with Domaine la Garrigue for several decades, and we’ve witnessed a gradual evolution of the wines.
+Over the time we’ve worked with Domaine la Garrigue, we’ve witnessed a gradual evolution in the wines.
 They have become purer without losing their original charm or drastically changing their style.
-These wines are the very essence of Vacqueyras.
+These wines are the very essence of the South of France.
 The appellation itself is rather firmly in the shadow of Gigondas to the north and Châteauneuf to the west.
-Raised to cru status in 1990, Vacqueyras is old enough to have reasonably decent name recognition but not quite young enough for hipster street cred.
+Raised to cru status in 1990, Vacqueyras is old enough to have reasonably decent name recognition but not quite young enough for cool-kid-street-cred.
 There are three terroirs in Vacqueyras: the red-clay-under-galets plateau of la Garrigue (not coincidentally where Domaine la Garrigue is located), the sand soils around the village of Vacqueyras and the rocky limestone slopes at the foot of the Dentelles de Montmirail.
 Each terroir contributes to the final blends at la Garrigue: power from the plateau, finesse from the sand, and structure from the limestone slopes.
-Each terroir also benefits the varieties planted at the Domaine, with Grenache and Mourvèdre favoring the hot and rocky plateau, Grenache Blanc, and Clairette preferring the sandy soils (along with some additional Syrah, Grenache, and Cinsault), with the limestone slopes being ideal for Syrah.
+Each terroir also benefits the varieties planted at the Domaine, with Grenache and Mourvèdre favoring the hot and rocky plateau, Grenache Blanc, and Clairette preferring the sandy soils (along with some additional Syrah, Grenache, and Cinsault), and the limestone slopes being the ideal place for Syrah.

 Close